-6. Now you can sit back and enjoy your plants growth and beauty.
+6. Now, you can sit back and enjoy your plant’s growth and beauty.

-By following these few simple steps you can enjoy the look of a vast, hardy and dense fern in no time!
+By following these few simple steps, you can enjoy the look of a vast, hardy, and dense fern in no time!

-2. What kind of tree you want – Determine what plants can grow there and thrive.
+2. What kind of tree do you want – Determine what plants can grow there and thrive.
 (This means taking in water consumption, sunlight, ph levels) Once you’ve determined which will live in your selected spot, determine what you want in that spot.
-Trees such as great white Oaks need a large amount of room, while small dwarf apple trees need only a small amount of room.
+Trees such as great white Oaks need a large amount of room, while small dwarf apple trees need only a tiny amount of room.

 6. Stabilize the tree – Many small trees or saplings may have to be supported so that they won’t fall over and the trunks will grow upright.

 7. Sit back and relax, and watch your tree grow.

 8. Remember, planting a tree (and other landscaping) can be rewarding, as well as adding value to your home.